Nimrodium/nisvc-virtual-machine/syscall.md

 ## arguments

 - frame_buffer
-> pointer to start of userspace framebuffer
+> pointer to start of shared framebuffer
 - width
 > width of display in bytes
 - height